Xilinx/XRT/src/runtime_src/doc/toc/build.rst

 the top of the repository::

    cd src/runtime_src/doc
+   # For now the CMake can work only locally
    cmake .
    make xrt_doc
    # To look at the generated local documentation with a web browser: